 Bharal Facts

-- The first serious scientific observations of this ruminant did not occur until the year 1973.
+- The first serious scientific observations of this ruminant, though, did not occur until mu ch later, in 1973.
 Previously, this fascinating recluse of Nature had been thought to be a variety of sheep.
 Recent DNA analysis of the Bharal actually reveals a much closer relationship to goats.

-- Interestingly, this surprising species plays a unique role.
+- Interestingly, this surprising species of ruminant plays an extremely unique role in the culture of its region.
 The creature has long enjoyed a special relationship with the occupants of numerous Buddhist monasteries in its endemic range, who often protected the creatures.

-- Sadly, however, concerns over Bharal-related crop damage have begun to arise in portions of its natural range.
-This has had a regrettable result.
-It has, in fact, been putting pressure on those who strive to protect it.
+- Sadly, however, in more recent times, concerns over Bharal-related crop damage have begun to arise in numerous portions of its natural range.
+This occurrence has had a most regrettable result.
+These events have, in fact, been putting great pressure on those who strive to protect it.

-- For the moment, however, the IUCN lists it as Least Concern.
-This appears on the organization’s Red List.
-Nevertheless, it must be considered to be at risk from the ongoing effects of climate change, like other species.
+- For the moment, however, the IUCN lists this wonder of the natural world as Least Concern.
+This appears on the organization’s Red List of Threatened Species.
+Nevertheless, it must be considered to be at risk from the ongoing effects of climate change, like other forms of life.

 Related Articles